 Join the nation-wide call to stop fraud politician and government spending by sending your letter to key politicians across the country calling for stronger spending laws, stronger spending watchdogs, and higher penalties for fraud spenders.

-The federal Conservatives are moving to weaken the truth-in-spending watchdog Parliamentary Budget Officer (PBO), no province or territory even has a PBO, and across the country the Auditor General spending watchdogs are mostly toothless lapdogs.
+The federal truth-in-spending watchdog Parliamentary Budget Officer (PBO) is missing key powers, no province or territory even has a PBO, and across the country the Auditor General spending watchdogs are mostly toothless lapdogs.